AbsoluteVectoR/polimi-notes/MSc(english) (WIP)/Computer Graphics(WIP)/src/First and second lesson.md

 Remember that we are using the convention that the matrix is put on the left.
 Remember that the matrices with the on-the-right notation are switched and transposed:

+In this course, we will never use the matrix-on-the-right convention.

 ###  Translation